-Welcome to the third annual Nialler9 new artists list!
+Welcome to the third annual Nialler9 new new Irish bands list!

 It is of course, to state the obvious a very weird year to talk about new acts.
 COVID-19 shut down any route for a new band that would have included live gigs, meaning a distinct lack of buzz and word of mouth was happening.
 No festival slots or supports meant that there was no rung on any ladder in which to see how an act was progressing.